 The plan area is approximately 46 acres and is currently two parcels under one owner.
+The smaller lot with an existing agri-business will remain as it is.
+The larger parcel can be subdivided to accommodate development.

-The proposed lot layout (see Appendix E, Schedule A, Map 4) provides for 20 lots and takes into account the following considerations:
+The proposed lot layout (see Map 4 - Proposed Lot Layout) provides for 33 new lots and takes into account the following considerations:

-- new lots should be designed to serve the needs of a wide range of highway commercial and industrial uses - lots should provide a range of sizes to accommodate different businesses and be able to be combined if necessary, to accommodate larger developments

-- highway commercial lots should have good visibility and be orientated to Highway 25 and Factory Drive - lots should have access to a logical internal road network that has the potential to connect to adjacent land in the future
+- new lots should be flexibly designed to serve the needs of a wide range of highway commercial and industrial uses - lots should provide a range of sizes to accommodate different businesses and be able to be combined if necessary to accommodate larger developments - highway commercial lots should have good visibility and be orientated to Highway 25 and Factory Drive - lots should have access to a logical internal road network that has the potential to connect to adjacent land in the future

-Appendix E, Schedule A shows 20 lots that can accommodate a variety of industrial development.
-The lots meet the minimum lot size requirements in the land use bylaw.
+Map 4 - Lot Layout shows 12 lots that could work for highway commercial development and 21 lots that can accommodate industrial development.
+The lots vary in size but meet the minimum lot size requirements in the land use bylaw.
 The proposed lots are similar in size to many of the existing industrial lots on 2 Street South within the town.
-Businesses that require a larger or smaller area may combine adjacent lots or further subdivide large lots to meet their needs
+Highway commercial lots range in size from 0.5 to almost 1-acre, while industrial lots are generally just over 1-acre.
+Businesses that require a larger area may combine adjacent lots to form a larger parcel size area.

 The plan area may be developed in phases, based on market demand and servicing infrastructure plans.
 Map 5 - Development Phasing illustrates a potential two phase build-out scenario.
+The west portion with the highway commercial use and the south portion just north of Factory Drive would be the logical area for the First Phase to be planned and developed.